gigliagustin/gigliagustin/README.md

 I'm 26 Years old, and I live in Tucumán, Argentina

 - I'm working in a awesome and challenging job as a _Developer_
-- 🌱 I'm learning React, React Native and TypeScript
+- 🌱 I'm learning Java, Spring-boot, AWS, Kubernetes, DevOps
-- 📖 I'm planing to learn later Java, Golang, Python, Kotlin and Swift
+- 📖 I'm planing to learn later Golang.
+But also I wan't to make a deep learning on Java, and DevOps tools (Such as AWS, Google Cloud, etc. Kubernetes and so on)

 > “Be as a tower, that, firmly set,
 > Shakes not its top for any blast that blows!”